aehng/Lecture-Notes/Module5/Design_Patterns.md

 # The Factory Method Pattern

 In a system containing many related classes the question "which kind of object do I need to make now?" often arises.
-In many places in the program a block of code must be written to decide which possibility should be chosen given the circumstances.
+In many places in the program, a block of code must be written to decide which possibility should be chosen given the circumstances.
 This may take the form of a big `if/else if/else` decision tree in each location where these objects need to be created.